Govind Park

-Govind Park is a multi-use stadium in Ba, Fiji.
-It is currently used mostly for football matches and hosts the home matches of Ba F.C.
-The stadium holds 13,500 people.
+Govind Park, known as the 4R Electrical Govind Park for sponsorship reasons, is a multi-use rectangular stadium in Ba, Fiji.

+History

+The stadium was officially opened on 17 July 1976 by the ex-president of Fiji Football Association, Manikam V. Pillay.
 It is named after one of the former mayors of Ba town, Kishore Govind.

+In June 2011 it hosted the 2011 Kshatriya World Cup, in which Nadi Khatri won by beating Men In Black Ba 2-0 in the final.

+Tournaments held

 Govind Park has hosted football tournaments such as the Fiji Fact, Battle of the Giants and Inter District Championship.
-The stadium was officially opened on 17 July 1976 by the ex-president of Fiji Football Association, Manikam V. Pillay.
-In June 2011 it hosted the 2011 Kshatriya World Cup, in which Nadi Khatri won by beating Men In Black Ba 2-0 in the final.